nloewy/game_engine_auth/README.md

 * Noteworthy Features: User profiles, friend circles, game permissions, game scores are stored in database, games have different mod options

-### Assignment Impressions

-This assignment was challenging at times- as a team we felt that it required a lot of work and was a bit overwhelming in the requirements.
-However, we learned a lot through working on this project and are really proud of our end results.
-It was a great opportunity to culminate all that we've learned about design and team work throughout the semester.